 These poles are not particularly durable.
 Online reviewers have had durability issues with the synthetic cork grip, though they faired fine for us during our testing period.
 Carbon fiber is extremely strong when pressing down on the pole, as you usually do, but if the pole bends, it is prone to snapping.
 This can be an issue if you stumble and try to use the pole to regain your balance, or if the pole gets wedged between rocks.
 Furthermore, carbon is more prone to chipping and cracking, and such small imperfections can create weak spots in the shaft that can lead to failure later.

 These poles will last a while for the average user, and for the price, they are a great durability value.
 But for those who are especially hard on their gear, or who need the strongest poles on the market, we'd suggest something more durable.

 The Cascade Mountain Tech Carbon Fiber is a good entry-level pole for new hikers and trekkers who are hesitant to invest in a high-end option.
-They aren't as comfortable, versatile, or durable as more expensive poles, but for the price, they offer good performance for most hikers which is why we bestowed them with a Best Buy Award.
+They aren't as comfortable, versatile, or durable as more expensive poles, but for the price, they offer good performance for most hikers.

 — Jeff Dobronyi

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More